cblearn/cblearn/docs/install.rst

 User Installation
 -----------------

-OrdComp and its dependencies can be installed using `pip`:
+cblearn and its dependencies can be installed using `pip`:

 .. code-block:: bash

-    $ pip install git+ssh://git@github.com/dekuenstle/ordcomp.git
+    $ pip install git+ssh://git@github.com/dekuenstle/cblearn.git

 .. _developer_install: